ihavethatonvinyl/blog/content/liner-notes/hold-the-line-a-breakup-story-starring-toto.md

 I’ve carefully avoided the Toto song until now.
 And I have no one but myself to blame that it’s careening through my brain at the moment, bringing back all kinds of memories of surfing Santas, lit up palm trees and the worst Christmas of all time.

- *If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*
+*[](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s going on here please consider donating to the site’s writer/editor fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*